Platform9-Community/p9-argocd-reference-arch/README.md

-# ArgoCD Reference Architecture
+# ArgoCD Reference Methodology

-This repo implements an opinionated implemenation of gitops with ArgoCD.
+This repo implements an opinionated architecture implemenation of gitops with ArgoCD.

 The defitions for the ArgoCD installation are maintained here as well as all of the kubernetes cluster infrastructure components and applications.